Thompson helps No. 18 Indiana ease past Elon, 96-72 - NewsBreak

 James Cook rushes for career-high 99 yards for surging Bills

-CHICAGO (AP) — James Cook has come a long way since training camp.
-All the way to helping the Buffalo Bills roll to a big road win on a frigid Saturday in December.
-Cook rushed for a career-high 99 yards and scored his third NFL touchdown during Buffalo's 35-13 victory over the Chicago Bears.
+CHICAGO (AP) — James Cook rushed for a career-high 99 yards and scored his third NFL touchdown during Buffalo’s 35-13 victory over the Chicago Bears.
 Cook and Devin Singletary led the way as the Bills gained a season-high 254 yards rushing while clinching the AFC East title.
+The 23-year-old Cook is the younger brother of Minnesota Vikings running back Dalvin Cook.
+He was selected by Buffalo in the second round of this year’s NFL draft out of Georgia.
+He got off to a slow start with Buffalo, but has been a key performer for the Bills during their six-game win streak.

 Kyle Kuzma scores 32 points, Wizards beat Kings 125-111